 The press release is to state the identity of the offeror.
 If the offeror is a listed company or otherwise bound by regulations that mean that the circumstances of the offeror must be similarly transparent, it is generally sufficient to indicate the offeror's name and to refer to the offeror's website.
-In other cases, the offeror is to be presented in a manner which is relevant to the shareholders of the offeror's legal corporate domicile, the address of its head office, an outline of its ownership structure and the nature and size of its operations.
+In other cases, the offeror is to be presented in a manner which is relevant to the shareholders of the offeree company and to the stock market.
+The presentation is to include the offeror's legal corporate domicile, the address of its head office, an outline of its ownership structure and the nature and size of its operations.